4W4I5/Semester-4-Notes/FOM/Sessional 2 Prep/FOM Sessional 2 Quick Notes.md

 1. Preindustrial Era:

--   The preindustrial era spanned from ancient times to the late 1700s.
+-   The preindustrial era was a period that spanned from ancient times to the late 1700s.
--   Management during this era was limited and focused on the organization of armies and the construction of buildings and other structures.
+-   During this period, management was limited and focused on the organization of armies, the construction of buildings and other structures, and the regulation of trade.
+-   In ancient civilizations such as Egypt, Greece, and Rome, managers were responsible for overseeing the construction of buildings and monuments and the organization of large-scale projects.
 -   The rise of Christianity brought about the development of the monastic form of organization, which was characterized by a hierarchical structure and the establishment of rules and procedures.
+-   Monks were responsible for managing the affairs of monasteries and the lands they owned, which included agricultural production, trade, and the provision of social services.
+-   The feudal system of medieval Europe was another form of preindustrial management.
+In this system, lords were responsible for managing their estates and the serfs who worked on them.
+-   The development of guilds during the Middle Ages was another form of preindustrial management.
+Guilds were associations of skilled workers who regulated the practice of their craft and protected the interests of their members.
+-   Overall, preindustrial management was characterized by a limited scope of management practices and a focus on maintaining social order and ensuring the efficient use of resources.

 2. Industrial Revolution: